TryExceptElse/chameleon-ipc/README.md

 # Chameleon IPC (cipc)

-Chameleon IPC is an IPC implementation which uses annotated C++ interface headers as its IDL.
+Chameleon IPC is an IPC/RPC system which blends into the surrounding code, using annotated C++ interface headers as its IDL.

 ## Purpose